AshrafBawer/random-quote-machine/README.md

-# To see the non-compresed code version go to master brunch.
+# To see the non-compresed code version switch to master brunch.
 a random quote machine developed with react